ash/raku-challenges/089/index.md

 ### 6. Scala

 In Scala, we have to deal with Java’s legacy and create a class to start the day.
 But nevertheless, the program is not that big.
-What you may want to enjoy maybe is the syntax of loop headers: `for (x <- 1 to n)` with the left arrow.
+What you may want to enjoy is possibly the syntax of loop headers: `for (x <- 1 to n)` with the left arrow.
 Also notice that the `gcd` routine is again a method, and it’s a method defined for `BigInt`s: `BigInt(x).gcd(y)`.

     /*
         To run: